 The rich guests of a mercantilist state.
 Foreign merchant communities in France in the 18th century

-The French state was in the 18th century indubitably a market with a great potential for foreign merchants (Swiss, Germans, Italians, Dutch, English, Greeks etc.).
+In the 18th century, France was indubitably a market with a great potential for foreign merchants (Swiss, Germans, Italians, Dutch, English, Greeks, etc.).
 Endowed with a large population, advanced industries and a small but profitable colonial empire, it possessed a strong allure for entrepreneurs from all over the continent.
 However, entering this market was difficult.
 Being innovative was a key-prerequisite for anyone who wanted to sell to French people in their home state since the French monarchy was well aware of the attractiveness of its nation to foreign merchants.
 Not by chance had the state enacted under the reign of Louis XIV a rigidly mercantilist commercial legislation that was aimed at ensuring protection to the own merchants and industrials and hindering the penetration of foreign entrepreneurs and goods into the country.

 In our panel we want to take a closer look at these limits and their permeability in 18th century France.
-Foreign merchants could get materially wealthy in 18th century France, but a prerequisite was being rich in networks and lobbying, knowledge and access to information, privileges and rights.
+Foreign merchants could get materially wealthy in this country, but a prerequisite was being rich in networks and lobbying, knowledge and access to information, privileges and rights.
 We intend to highlight the possibilities for foreign merchants in 18th century France with examples that show how the actors made the best use of the complex situation and thus gained a competitive advantage which in turn enabled them to transform informal riches into monetary riches.